 The LinkedIn Influencer program launched in the fall of 2012 and the thought leaders in the program have had the ability to publish content directly on LinkedIn for some time.
 These posts are shown to LinkedIn members through the Pulse section and in the home stream while viewing.
 LinkedIn is calling it The Definitive Publishing Platform.

 LinkedIn is opening up our publishing platform to our members, giving them a powerful new way to build their professional brand.
-When a member publishes a post on LinkedIn, their original content becomes part of their professional profile, is shared with their trusted network and has the ability to reach the largest group of professionals ever assembled.
-Now members have the ability to follow other members that are not in their network and build their own group of followers.
+When a member publishes a post on LinkedIn, their original content becomes part of their professional profile, is shared with their trusted network and can reach the largest group of professionals ever assembled.
+Now members can follow other members that are not in their network and build their group of followers.
 Members can continue to share their expertise by posting photos, images, videos and their original presentations on SlideShare.”

 On February 19th, they added 25,000 more publishers to their platform.
 “The average Influencer post drives more than 31,000 views and receives more than 250 likes and 80 comments.
 By any measure, this is a remarkably high level of engagement for digital content.
 We are adding new Influencers who are excited to share their insights and experiences directly with LinkedIn members.”
 I was lucky enough to be given this opportunity as well as my friend Mark Traphagen who is an expert in Google+ authorship.
 We've both posted our first posts on the LinkedIn platform.
 You can find my LinkedIn articles here.